openframeworks/ofBook/chapters/memory/chapter.md

     ofVec2f averagePos = averagePosition(ps);

 ```
-> `const` makes it imposible to modify the variable, even if it's a reference.
-From a code readability standpoint, it and tells programmers using a function that the data passed into it woun't be changed.
+> `const` makes it impossible to modify the variable, even if it's a reference.
+From a code readability standpoint, it tells programmers using a function that the data passed into it won't be changed.
 It also lets programmers modifying that function know that the particle system shouldn't be modified.

-**[BD: I would maybe move this whole Advanced note below mentioning it only once you have fully explained references]**
+**[BD: I would maybe move this Advanced note below mentioning it only once you have fully explained references]**

 Outside of parameters, references have a couple of special characteristics.
 First, we can't modify the content of a reference once it's created.
 For example we can do: